 Master of Science in Management and Organizational Leadership (M.S.M.O.L.)

-The Master of Science in Management and Organizational Leadership supports the advancement of working professionals in corporate, non-profit, and public organizational environments.
+The Master of Science in Management and Organizational Leadership in the Tagliatela School of Business and Leadership supports the advancement of working professionals in corporate, non-profit, and public organizational environments.
 Participants gain knowledge and skills for managing organizational change in the context of dynamic technological and global environments.
 The M.S.M.O.L. focuses on leadership as a relational process that is inclusive of diverse points of view, is purposeful and builds commitment towards a shared vision.
 Participants are encouraged to develop a type of leadership that is rooted in service to others with reciprocal trust and ethical behavior.

 M.S.M.O.L. graduates are prepared to demonstrate: